-The Financial Controller and the Company Secretary of the Group submitted an annual internal control review of the Group to the Board on 29 August 2011.
+The Financial Controller of the Group submitted an annual internal control review of the Group to the Board on 22 August 2012.
 The Board reviewed the effectiveness of the internal control system of the Group.
-The review covers all material controls, including financial operation and compliance controls and risk management functions, and considers the adequacy of resources, qualifications and experience of staff of the Company's accounting and financial reporting function, and their training programmes and budget.
-The Board considers that the internal control system are effective and adequate.
+The review covers all material controls, including financial operations and compliance controls and risk management functions, and considers the adequacy of resources, qualifications and experience of staff of the Company's accounting and financial reporting functions, and their training programmes and budget.
+The Board considers that the internal control systems are effective and adequate.